yaroslavsobolev/trajectoids/README.md

 ```

 Installation should take less than 30 minutes on "normal" desktop computer.
-Code has been tested on Windows 10 Pro 64-bit, Python 3.7 and with package version listed above.
+Code has been tested on Windows 10 Pro 64-bit, Python 3.7 and with package versions listed above.

 ## Running the code